Navigating anthroposophical resources

 Anthroposophical resources center around Rudolf Steiner's contribution consisting of the Gesamtausgabe or Collected Works (green), however in the last century a tremendous addition of secondary literature has extended and enriched this (blue).
 For this however there is little or no overview.
 This is why the Free Man Creator project started the SoSoG initiative (Standing on the Shoulders of Giants), to provide a selected overview on secondary literature.
 Currently only anthro libraries give an extensive overview.

-The schema below gives a navigation aid for the different types of resources available:
+Schema FMC00.040 below gives a navigation aid for the different types of resources available, whereby the different types of information materials are positioned.

 Indexes and Lexicons

-The table below provides an overview of indexes and lexicons.
+Schema FMC00.039 provides a tabular overview of indexes and lexicons.
 It is most probably not exhaustive, but still gives an overview of some pioneer work and milestone references.
 For online links see the Study Tools page

 The pioneers were Adolf Arenson, who discussed with Rudolf Steiner in 1918 and published his 'Leitfaden' in 1925, and Carlo Picht.
 Apparently the turbulence in the anthroposophical society, in Germany, and the world in period from the 1930's until after the second world war, caused a period with few remaining milestones or advances in this area.